© 2026

 Search results for

 • I’m Pat Tyrer from Canyon, Texas for the High-Plains-Public-Radio-Readers Book Club.
-I’ll be continuing my talk today on Elmer Kelton’s The Time it Never Rained.
-Today’s discussion concerns the clash of cultures in West Texas, the men who work the land and those who profit from it.
+Today, I’ll be continuing my discussion over Elmer Kelton’s The Time it Never Rained.
+Today’s discussion concerns the novel’s theme of land use, government policies, and the volatility of Mother Nature.

-• I’m Pat Tyrer from Canyon, Texas for the High-Plains-Public-Radio-Readers Book Club.
-This will be my fourth time discussing Elmer Kelton’s The Time it Never Rained which was published in 1973 and republished in 1984.
+• I’m Pat Tyrer from Canyon, Texas, for the High-Plains-Public-Radio-Readers Book Club.
+The novel I’ll be talking about today is by Texas author, Elmer Kelton.
+The Time it Never Rained was published in 1973 and republished in 1984.